NCAR/openiotwx/docs/installation/core_install.md

 microcontroller is connected to one or more sensors either directly or by hubs -- [Grove hubs](https://www.seeedstudio.com/Grove-I2C-Hub.html) or [Qwiic hubs](https://www.seeedstudio.com/Grove-Qwiic-Hub-p-4531.html).

-IotWx is designed to be used with the [m5Stack Atom Lite](https://m5stack.com/collections/m5-core/products/atom-lite-esp32-development-kit)
+openIotWx is designed to be used with the [m5Stack Atom Lite](https://m5stack.com/collections/m5-core/products/atom-lite-esp32-development-kit)
 ESP32-Pico based microcontroller, but it is possible to connect other microcontroller devices with a few modifications to the code.
 Technically _any_ ESP32 chip with enough memory would work.
 That being said, the M5 atom lite is quite cheap and easy to purchase, and we thus suggest that one.